 Comprehensive kit consists of five hands-on experiments to explore the properties of waves and sound.

-• Using springs, students study longitudinal and transverse waves, and learn important concepts such as frequency, amplitude and period.
+Using springs, students study longitudinal and transverse waves and learn about frequency, amplitude and period.

-• Observing the motion of three waves traveling at the same speed allows students to see how wavelength and frequency are related.
+Observing the motion of three waves traveling at the same speed, students see how wavelength and frequency are related.

-• Next, students experiment with a telescoping resonance tube and tuning forks to determine the speed of sound in air.
+Experimenting with a telescoping resonance tube and tuning forks, students determine the speed of sound in air.

-Easy-to-set-up activity lab stations allow different student groups to investigate a specific aspect of waves and sound.
-Once one activity is completed, students move on to the next lab station.
+Easy-to-set-up lab stations allow groups to investigate specific aspects of waves and sound then move on to the next station.
 Detailed instructions, Teacher Notes and all the necessary materials are provided.
-Complete for 30 students working in groups of three.